nus-cs2103-AY2122S1/ip/README.md

    * _Need to know what to get done today?
 Find tasks by date!_
    * _You can also find tasks by keywords!_

+**Why you need Duke:**
+- Why worry about forgetting tasks and deadlines?
+- Why worry about whether you've finished something?
+- I needed to make a bullet list.

 All you need to do is:

 - [ ] Head over to this application's [GitHub page](https://github.com/ntwbruce/ip)!